uibcdf/Molecular-Systems/docs/index.rst

 This open source library contains a set of molecular systems of interest for the UIBCDF.
 They are ready to be simulated with OpenMM in your own workflow.
-Or if you prefer, you can take advange of the tools here to run some fast tests or simulations.
+Or if you prefer, you can take advange of the tools of this library to run some fast tests or simulations.

 .. toctree::
    :name: about